Foundation Diet and Health

 Ingredients - Nutritional values - Calories

 The energy content of chickpea flour is 387 kcal/100g.
-It contains 58 g of carbohydrates/100g (including 11 g of sugar), 11 g of fiber/100g and 6.7 g of fat/100g.
+Carbohydrates are 58 g/100g (of which 11 g sugar and 11 gfiber ) and fat is 6.7 g/100g.
 Chickpea flour is a protein-rich flour with 22 g/100g.
-In comparison: wheat flour and light spelt flour contain 12 g, whole wheat flour 13 g and whole spelt flour 14 g of protein per 100 g.
+In comparison: wheat flour and light spelt flour have 12 g, whole wheat flour 13 g and whole spelt flour 14 g of protein per 100 g.
 Coconut flour (21 g/100g) is also rich in protein, but lupine flour exceeds the protein content of both flours with 38 g/100g.
 2

 The amount of folate in chickpea flour is very high at 437 µg/100g.
 This covers 219% of the daily folic acid requirement.
 No other flour (that we know of) contains more of the vitamin, not even the nutrient-rich lupin flour (188 µg/100g).
 Wholemeal spelt flour (50 µg/100g), wholemeal wheat flour (44 µg/100g), wholemeal corn flour (25 µg/100g), potato flour (25 µg/100g) and rice flour (4 µg/100g) contain significantly less folate.
 2 Note: Folate is a water-soluble, heat-sensitive vitamin, which is why cooking and baking reduces the folate content of foods, including chickpea flour.